 The real-life result of this literary outburst is a concrete and glass house in the shape of the number 8, where the residents’ routines cross and diverge in the course of tangled routes that connect the spaces with exhausting transits and chinks of light.
 Built over six years by a married couple of professionals who collect paintings by the CoBrA group and wanted to own a masterwork of architecture, the Möbius House inevitably recalls the swift, sharp-edged suspended forms of Zaha Hadid, in whose London office the Dutch architect worked for a time: a circumstance that is not too surprising if we remember that his most important work prior to this, the Erasmus Bridge in Rotterdam, referred to the sculptural expressionism of Santiago Calatrava, who had also once taken in Van Berkel at the start of his professional life.

-The conflict between public and private is addressed with introspection in Sejima’s House M, with exhibitionism in Koolhaas’ Bordeaux villa (above and below) and with loquacity in Ban’s Curtain Wall House (below).
+The conflict between public and private is addressed with introspection in Sejima’s House M, with exhibitionism in Koolhaas’ Bordeaux villa and with loquacity in Ban’s Curtain Wall House.